DavidePietragalla/Tree-Command/README.md

 A C program that works just like the tree command in linux.

-It simply emulates the tree command, ypu can use "./treeHW --help" to understand how to use it.
+It simply emulates the tree command, you can use "./treeHW --help" to understand how to use it.